onkelbeh/HomeAssistantRepository/README.md

 * https://github.com/home-assistant/core/blob/dev/requirements_all.txt and
 * https://github.com/home-assistant/core/blob/dev/homeassistant/package_constraints.txt

-You should take a look in `/etc/homeassistant/deps/` from time to time, I do this after every upgrade, if  is not empty, install the missing package, emtpy this directory, restart Home Assistant, if it's still downloaded, possibly the wrong (mostly too new) version of a component or a library is installed. `eix`, `/etc/portage/package.accept_keywords` and `--autounmask=y` are your friends.
+You should take a look in `/etc/homeassistant/deps/` from time to time, I do this after every upgrade, if it's not empty, install the missing package, emtpy this directory, restart Home Assistant, if it's still downloaded, possibly the wrong (mostly too new) version of a component or a library is installed. `eix`, `/etc/portage/package.accept_keywords` and `--autounmask=y` are your friends.
 You should not unmask too much, and think about the next releases when you unmask packages.

 ## Sources Missing, older release tags
 Some packages with missing or hidden older releases have been [forked](https://github.com/onkelbeh?tab=repositories) after the originating author has been queried and notified.
 I did not touch any source, no changes except adding the missing release tags have been made.
+I used these forks ONLY for generating consitent sources.
 If patches are needed, these will be applied during the compile process.
-As soon as another usable release will be available, I'll swap the `SRC_URI` back to Pypi, the original Github or wherever it came from.
+As soon as another usable release will be available, I'll swap the `SRC_URI` back to Pypi, the original Github or wherever it should come from.
 For every fork in use I have an open ticket at [git.edevau.net](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues).
-Please drop me a [note](https://github.com/onkelbeh/HomeAssistantRepository/issues) if you find something wrong.
+Please drop me a [note](https://github.com/onkelbeh/HomeAssistantRepository/issues) if you find a valid origin or something wrong.

 ## Other things
 Aside from Home Assistant's stuff this repo contains some ebuilds I use with my Home Assistant, some have to be explicitly mentioned:

 ### ESPHome
-Thanks to @OttoWinter for his fabulous idea and [great work](https://github.com/esphome/esphome), really cool stuff, as soon as your name server accepts dynamic names from DHCP, a lot of ESP devices are very easy to deploy.
+Thanks to @OttoWinter for his fabulous idea and [great work](https://github.com/esphome/esphome), really cool stuff, as soon as your name server accepts dynamic names from DHCP, a lot of ESP devices are very easy to deploy and maintain.
 Its integration in Home Assistant is easy and reacts fast on state changes.
 I love its Integration in Home Assistant, you have one single point where you define and name a switch or a sensor (instead of > three points using MQTT).
 Together with the possibility of OTA updates my sensors now have a unique name everywhere in the system, and names can be changed very easily.
 I have the dashboard installed in HA's Gui, so updates and changes are made with a few clicks.
 In the meantime I migrated all my Magichome Controllers, very happy with it, and I have a couple of binary input arrays running with it without any problems.
 However, my Sonoff POW and POW R2 are still running with various versions of Tasmota.
 Some [required libraries](https://github.com/esphome/feature-requests/issues/586) are too old for Home Assistants environment, and I do NOT use virtual environments, so I simply patched it, it runs on my productive system without any problems.
 Please report any problems.
 You can also use the dev ebuild (`dev-embedded/esphome-9999.ebuild`), this uses newer libraries, but will be compiled every time you run a world update, it is also very stable most of the time.

 ### Platformio
 Platformio is needed for ESPHome and other stuff.